 Wenger celebrated his first Premier League win over Mourinho at the 13th attempt after goals from Granit Xhaka and Danny Welbeck kept Arsenal's Champions League qualification hopes alive.

 Mourinho said defeat meant it would now be "impossible" for United to finish in the top four, insisting his team's chances of playing in Europe's premier competition next season now rest entirely on winning the Europa League.

-But while United chase their second major trophy this term, the Portugese could not resist another dig at Wenger's lack of success in recent years.
+But while United chase their second major trophy this term, the Portuguese could not resist another dig at Wenger's lack of success in recent years.

 "But today I tried to win.
 I didn't give them the match, I tried to win but we lost.
-Arsene Wenger is not a small manager, he is a big manager so to have that record of winning so many matches and losing so many matches is something that is not normal.
+Arsene Wenger is a big manager so to have that record of winning so many matches and losing so many matches is something that is not normal.
 That is not normal.

 "And during the game I didn't like what I never like, he puts too much pressure on the fourth official all the time."

 Arsenal fans taunted Mourinho in the latter stages of their victory, which puts the Gunners six points behind Manchester City, with one game in hand, and seven back on Liverpool having played two games fewer than the Reds.

 "The Arsenal fans, they are happy," Mourinho said.

 "I am happy for them, it is the first time I leave Highbury or Emirates and they are happy.
 I left Highbury, they were crying, I left Emirates, they were crying.